This section contains the steps and processes involved in preparing and submitting a proposal through OSP.

 If you are looking for funding opportunities, please visit the Research Development website.

-OSP strives to submit all proposals 24 hours prior to the sponsor’s deadline to avoid missed deadlines given the complexities and challenges related to electronic proposal submission.
-OSP and the Principal Investigator (PI) need to work together to meet this goal.
-We recommend you contact OSP as soon as you begin considering developing a proposal for external funding.
+OSP, the Department/College and the Principal Investigator (PI) need to work together to meet this goal.
+We recommend you initiate a proposal in RAMP and/or contact OSP as soon as you begin considering developing a proposal for external funding.

 The PI is a faculty member who submitted a proposal that was accepted and funded by an external sponsor, also referred to as the project director.
 The PI has the primary responsibility for technical compliance, completion of programmatic work, and fiscal stewardship of sponsor funds.

 Each investigator is required to disclose situations where “significant financial interests” are present through submitting an online Conflict of Interest Certification.
-Proposals cannot be submitted until all investigators submit their disclosures.
+Proposals cannot be submitted until all named personnel submit their disclosures.

 Cost Share is the portion of project expenditures related to a sponsored project that is contributed by parties other than the sponsor, and not directly charged to the sponsored fund.
 See University Policy Number 4016.